 - 6. Pipet the correct volume of cell suspension into each well of an equilibrated, poly-L-lysine-coated culture plate containing complete medium.
 Replace the lid of the culture plate and gently rock the plate to distribute the cells evenly. - 7.
 Return the culture plate to the incubator. - 8.
 For best results, do not disturb the culture for at least 16 hours after the culture has been initiated.
-Change the culture medium the next morning after establishing a culture from cryopreserved cells to remove residual DMSO and unattached cells. - 9.
-Once the neurons attach, the cells can be used for experiments.
-Cells may take a few days to grow neurites in culture.
+Change the culture medium the next morning after establishing a culture from cryopreserved cells to remove residual DMSO and unattached cells.
+Once the macrophages attach and spread, the cells can be used for experiments. - 9.
+Use cells promptly for experiments.